camUrban/PteraSoftware/README.md

 * Twine
 * SemVer
 * GitFlow
+* Cmocean

 ## Notes

 To the best of my ability, I am following SemVer conventions in naming my releases.
 I am also using the GitFlow method of branching for this project's development.
 This means that nightly builds will be available on the develop branch.
 The latest stable releases can be found on the master branch.